Politics

 He urged the court to consider the “severity” of the offence of treasonable felony, which he said attracted life imprisonment, adding that the prospect of such punishment being imposed may jump bail.

-Sowore had also earlier been granted bail by an Abuja court which ordered for his immediate realease, but the Department of State Services (DSS) had refused to release him, instead proffering fresh charges against him, including treasonable felony, cyberstalking and money laundering.
+Sowore had also earlier been granted bail by an Abuja court, which ordered his immediate release, but the Department of State Services (DSS) had refused to release him, instead proffering fresh charges against him, including treasonable felony, cyberstalking, and money laundering.

 His lawyer, Femi Falana, said the journalist is being held illegally and accused the government of bringing up trumped-up charges against him.